Urban Landscapes & Pollinator Diversity

 The report authors add: "Because the world's farmers and food security depend upon bees and other pollinators, attending to populations of urban pollinators is important.
 The global pollinator crisis is one environmental problem that an individual urban resident can do something about.

 THERE IS NO NEED TO GET A BEEHIVE As it will INCREASE COMPETITION FOR RESOURCES WITH NATIVE BEES

-Small actions can yield large benefits for pollinator conservation Simply plant more diverse flowers of different sizes, let valuable 'weeds' grow an extra week or two before mowing them from your lawn, leave some bare unmulched ground for solitary ground nesting bees, learn to appreciate the aesthetic of yards of others who plant for bees, and then watch the urban pollinators flourish.
+Small actions can yield large benefits for pollinator conservation.
+Simply plant more diverse flowers of different sizes, let valuable 'weeds' grow an extra week or two before mowing them from your lawn, leave some bare unmulched ground for solitary ground nesting bees, learn to appreciate the aesthetic of others who plant for bees, and then watch the urban pollinators flourish.

 TO ENSURE THIS HAS A RECOGNISABLE EFFECT ON ISSUES SUCH AS GLOBAL FOOD SECURITY AND ECOSYSTEM SERVICE PROVISION, POLICIES NOW NEED TO BE BETTER ALIGNED WITH THIS NEWLY UNFOLDING IMAGE OF URBAN LANDSCAPES

 ONE OF THE MAIN CAUSES OF POLLINATOR - WILD BEES AND BUMBLE BEE - DECLINE GLOBALLY IS THE LOSS OF FLOWERS, ESPECIALLY IN THE COUNTRYSIDE